cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

 ### Exercise 2
 The following C function compares two strings.
 It returns 1 if they are equal and 0 if they are not.
+Notice how we don't need to pass the length of the strings for this function!
 Translate this function to RISC-V.

 ```c
 {% include_relative dynamic_memory/ex2.c %}